phpmyadmin/phpmyadmin/config.rst

     the link puts the :abbr:`SQL (structured query language)` query in the right panel's query box.

-    The usage of the JavaScript query window is recommended if you have a JavaScript enabled browser.
-Basic functions are used to exchange quite a few variables, so most 4th generation browsers should be capable to use that feature.
-It currently is only tested with Internet Explorer 6 and Mozilla 1.x.

     If :config:option:`$cfg['QueryHistoryDB']` is set to ``TRUE``, all your Queries are logged to a table, which has to be created by you (see :config:option:`$cfg['Servers'][$i]['history']`).
 If set to FALSE, all your